Elizabeth Alexeievna (Louise of Baden): Last years and death

 Once she reached forty, she left behind any romantic pretensions.
 Her husband also experienced a personal transformation that drove the couple closer than they ever were.
-In 1818, Alexander I, immersed in religious mysticism, broke his long relationship with Maria Naryshkina.
+In 1818, Alexander, immersed in religious mysticism, broke his long relationship with Maria Naryshkina.
 From then on, the husband and wife started to spend more time together.
 The Empress sympathized deeply with him and Alexander found her supportive when he lost his beloved natural daughter Sophia.
 The marked reconciliation between the Emperor and the Empress caused general surprise.
 "I am reduced to thinking of myself sometimes as Alexander's mistress, or as if we had been married secretly..."
 Elizabeth wrote to her mother.

 By 1825, Elizabeth Alexeievna's health was frail; she suffered from a lung condition and a nervous indisposition.
 The doctors recommended her to take a rest in a temperate climate and suggested the southern city of Taganrog by the Sea of Azov.
 With no comfortable palace, the imperial couple were established in a modest house in Taganrog by 5 October.
 They were happy together living in intimate simplicity.
 On 17 November 1825 Alexander returned to Taganrog from visiting Crimea with a cold, which developed into typhus, from which he died that December in the arms of his wife.
 Elizabeth was stricken by her loss, writing "I do not understand myself, I do not understand my destiny...
 What am I to do with my will, which was entirely subjected to him, with my life, which I loved to devote to him?"

 The now Dowager Tsarina was too frail to come back to St. Petersburg for the funeral.
-When Elizabeth Alexeievna finally started her return journey to the capital, she felt so sick that she had to stop at Belev, Tula Province on the road to St. Petersburg, just a few hours before she was to meet her mother-in-law, who was coming south to greet her.
+When Elizabeth Alexeievna finally started her return journey to the capital, she felt so sick that she had to stop at Belyov, Tula Governorate on the road to St. Petersburg, just a few hours before she was to meet her mother-in-law, who was coming south to greet her.
 In the early hours of 16 May 1826, towards 4.30 am, when her lady's maid went to check on the Empress, she found her dead in bed.
 Elizabeth Alexeievna had died of heart failure.

 Three days after her husband's death Elizabeth had written her mother, "Do not worry too much about me, but if I dared, I would like to follow the one who has been my very life."